adrianmrozo/ds/reports/project5.md

 we want to see an image pulled from the Cifar-10 and a label predicted by our CNN.

+Therefore we need to define the @app.route "/predict".

 What's to do?
 In my own words:
 We set up a container for the web application with Flask, that has the service 'predict'.
 This service should load a .h5 model and contain a sample of the dataset.
-That should be done with an .yml file.
+That should be done with an .yml file and a python script.

 When requested by an extra python script, the container tests the sample with the CNN and stores the image AND the predicted label in a postgresql database, which runs in another container.
 The image and predicted label should then be printed in the console.

 We need:
-- .yml file to start Flask (with second service postgres)
+- .yml file to start Flask (with second service postgres and therefore an postgres_db python script
 - python code to request sample test.

-tbc
-WWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWW
-WWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWW
+#### postgres_db.py

+    host = "127.0.0.1"
+    database = "milestone5"
+    port = "5005"
+    user = input("Insert a name for your database:") or "postgres" password = input("Insert a password for your database:") or "pgpass"

+    import psycopg2
+    import numpy as np

+    con = psycopg2.connect(dbname=database, user=user, password=password, host=host, port = port)
+    cur = con.cursor()

+    # create input data table
+    cur.execute("CREATE TABLE input_data (ID SERIAL PRIMARY KEY, input_label TEXT, image TEXT);")

+    #train the model and store it
+    #also make it available in this script
+    import main
+    model = main.model

+    #store test data, test label, prediction label
+    from test import test_one
+    test_data, test_label, pred_label = test_one(model)

+    #load testdata into database input_data
+    cur.execute("insert into input_data (ID, input_label, image) values (%s, %s, %s)", (1, test_label, str(test_data)) )

+    #execute query
+    cur.execute("select * from input_data;")
+    image1 = np.fromstring(cur.fetchall()[-1], dtype = int).reshape(32,32,3)
+    print ("These are the inputs that have been tested so far:") print(np.cur.fetchall()[-1], image1)

+    #commit data to db
+    con.commit()

+    con.close()

+As the code after some manipulation from the milestone3- version I could erase all errors from the script.
+A challenge was one, we already faced in Milestone 3.
+We could not display the image in the database and therefore needed to change the datatype of the image - which is handled as an ndarray.
+Therefore we want to transfer the image to a string for saving it in the data base and receiving it back from the database as an ndarray again.
+I tried to solve this as suggested in a feedback to Milestone 3.
+First convert the image *test_data* to *TEXT* using `` str(test_data) ``.
+Now it should be possible to save the image as string in the database.
+However, when we fetch the image (it is the last entry in the row we inserted into the database, therefore ``cur.fetchall()[-1]`` was used), we put the command in the numpy function ``fromstring(...)`` and reshape the object with ``reshape(32,32,3)``, which is the original dimension of the ndarray.

+However, the code still didn't work, because there was no milestone5 database created yet.
+How do we create a database?
+I remembered the approach of Milestone3, when we used pgadmin to display the database created with postgres.
+The question arised, whether we  should use 3 services then (postgres, pgadmin and flask) or whether the database could be displayed in flask either.
+Advantage of the first case would be that we already have the fitting yml file.
+This means we only have to include the web service of flask into the old .yml file and somehow connect the first two services to flask.

+When trying to set up the new milestone5 database, I again struggled to find a appropriate host name.
+As it wasn't documented sufficiently in the 3rd report, this took ages and brought no result.
+Which lead to the fact, that I could not build another postgres database in pgadmin.
+What isn't there, cannot be connected to flask..

 #### Second Idea